August 4

 How to Prevent Low Blood Glucose?

-The best thing to do is to control blood glucose levels and learn how to recognize symptoms of hypoglycemia in order to treat it early.
+The best thing to do is to control blood glucose levels and learn how to recognize symptoms of hypoglycemia to treat it early.

 Author